 The following section describes how to operate, maintain and configure an XgardIQ transmitter via the OLED display.
-There are two separate menus: a status/information menu that is accessible without a password (see Section 3.5.1 of the full product manual available at www.crowcon.com), and a calibration/configuration menu that is protected by a password (see Section 3.5.2 of the full product manual available at www.crowcon.com).
+There are two separate menus: a status/information menu that is accessible without a password (see Section 3.5.1), and a calibration/configuration menu that is protected by a password (see Section 3.5.2).
 Configuration changes should only be made by suitably trained and qualified personnel.